Are wives partly to blame for hindering communication in marriage?

 Instead of having a general expectation, help your guy and tell him what you need from him specifically.

-Instead of saying “I feel loved when you ask about my day” You may want to tell him “I feel loved when you ask about the meetings I had today and my commute”
+Instead of saying “I feel loved when you ask about my day” You may want to tell him “I feel loved when you ask about the meetings I had today, my commute..”

 I know.
 It sounds obvious but men are direct creatures.
 Give him specifics and he might know where to start.

-4. You do not go to God first
+4. You hinder communication when don’t go to God first

 There’s something about marriage that makes us feel like we need Jesus less.
 Especially in the early days of marriage.
 It’s not a conscious decision, more like a slow fade.